 Parks & Gardens

 On a mild sunny day you will find most of London’s population enjoying one of the many parks and gardens scattered around the city.
 They are the perfect place to take a long walk, see some beautiful English gardens, have a picnic or just relax in the sun.
+Parks are also a great place to visit when travelling to London with kids.

 London’s most popular and famous park is a sprawling 350 acres in the heart of the city with miles of walking paths, dozens of statues and fountains and a beautiful lake perfect for relaxing by.